-Pursuant to Article 18 of the Company's Articles of Association, the Board of Directors may decide to form, with or without the participation of individuals who are not directors, committees or commissions to examine issues that itself or its Chairman refers for their assessment.
+Pursuant to Article 18 of the Company's Articles of Association, the Board of Directors may decide to form, with or without the participation of individuals who are not directors, committees or commissions to examine issues that the Board itself or its Chairman refers for their assessment.
 These committees or commissions perform their duties under its responsibility.

-Within this context, the Board of Directors has established an Audit and Accounts Committee, a Risk Committee, and a Nominations and Compensation Committee, whose composition, powers and rules of operation are described below.
+In this regard, the Board of Directors has established an Audit and Accounts Committee, a Risk Committee, and a Nominations and Compensation Committee, whose composition, powers and rules of operation are described below.

-Audit and accounts committee
+Audit and Accounts Committee